Emulation of stochastic simulators using generalized lambda models: Application examples

 Moreover, for comparison purposes, we consider another ``Gaussian'' surrogate model where we represent the response distribution with a normal distribution.
 The associated mean and variance, which are functions of the input $\ve{x}$, are not fitted to data but set to the \emph{true} values of the simulator.
 In other words, this surrogate model should represent the ``oracle'' of Gaussian-type mean-variance surrogate models, such as the ones presented in \cite{Marrel2012,Binois2018}.

-We use Latin hypercube sampling \cite{McKay1979} to generate the experimental design.
+We use Latin hypercube sampling \cite{McKay1979} to generate the experimental design for GLaM and KCDE.
 The stochastic simulator is only evaluated once for each vector of input parameters.
 The associated QoI values are used to construct surrogate models with the proposed estimation procedure in \Cref{sec:local}.
+In contrast, the construction of the GP relies on a sequential design strategy which adaptively find new points to evaluate \cite{Binois2019}.
+Hence, we use Latin hypercube sampling of $20\%$ of the total number of model runs to initiate the process.
+Then, the algorithm proceeds by iteratively looking for points to evaluate and updating the surrogate.

 To quantitatively assess the performance of the surrogate model, we define an error measure between the underlying model and the emulator by

 where $Y(\ve{X})$ is the model response, $\hat{Y}(\ve{X})$ corresponds to that of the surrogate, $d\left(Y_1,Y_2\right)$ denotes the contrast measure between the probability distributions of $Y_1$ and $Y_2$, and the expectation is taken with respect to $\ve{X}$.
 In this study, we use the \emph{normalized Wasserstein distance}, defined by